ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 ![](cmedia/image68.png)

 Save the Dashboard

-# Take a screen capture or screen shot of this dashboard tab to show that you have completed the lab.

 Let's go back to the Customer Satisfaction tab, since that was the main reason for the work we have done so far.